pbl64k/ShenzhenIO-Turing/README.md

 ### tl;dr

 The summary is that, sure, B9900 can compute some stuff, like small factorials or GCDs.

 It's not lacking general recursion, it's just lacking memory.
 Give me a larger board and more memory, and it will be able to compute even more stuff.
-No reason why we couldn't stuff merge sort into a thousand words.
+No reason why we couldn't stuff, e.g. a merge sort into a thousand words.

 If we consider an extended, ideal model using arbitrary precision integers, and having an inexhaustible source of on-demand memory, why, it's blindingly obvious that it would be Turing complete, even though the formal proof does not exist.

-<a name="fn1">1</a> I'm gonna slap anyone who says, "Oh, but you can swap two integers..." here.
+<a name="fn1">(1)</a> I'm gonna slap anyone who says, "Oh, but you can swap two integers..." here.
 If you don't understand
 why you really can't, *slap*.